robotmedia/RMStore/README.md

                            failure:(void (^)(NSError *error))failureBlock;
 ```

-Call `successBlock` if the receipt passes verification, and `failureBlock` in any other case.
+Call `successBlock` if the receipt passes verification, and `failureBlock` if it doesn't.

 You will also need to set the `receiptVerificator` delegate at startup, as indicated above.